Be avalanche aware

 The frightening bit – 90% of victims trigger their own avalanche.

 Take the time to find out more about avalanches, understand the weather forecast and history, and read the avalanche forecasts – then take action on them.
-A good place to start is the Scottish Avalanche Information Service.
+A good place to start is the Scottish Avalanche Information Service along with the BAA App.